AlexParamonov/processor/README.md

 ### Data processors
 Actual processing is done by a Data Processor, provided by end user.
-This processor should implement in general 2 methods:
+Inherit your Data Processor from NullProcessor to get default behavior out of the box.
+After inheritance Processor should implement in at least 2 methods:

 1. `process(record)`
 1. `records`

-But it is recomended to implement a `name` method also, because it is required by several observers.
-Inherit your Data Processor from NullProcessor to get default behavior out of the box.
+There are additional methods you could implement for Data Processor:

+`start`, `finish`, `error(exception)` and `finalize`.

+This methods are called if Data Processor started and successfully finished. `error` method is called if unprocessed errors happend during processig. `finalize` is called in any case allowing you to gracefully finalize a processing.

 See `Processor::Example::Migration` for example (`example/migration.rb`).